XraySpectroscopy/XASDataLibrary/doc/login.rst

 Creating an Account and Logging in
 ----------------------------------------------

-Creating an account on xaslib is easy.
+Creating an account on XASLIB is easy.
 Follow the *Create Account* link at the upper right of the page, and enter your email address, name, affiliation, and password.